doubleedesign/comet-components/docs-site/docs/development-core/setup.md

 [[toc]]

 ## Prerequisites
-- Git installed locally
+- Git installed on your machine
+- [Chocolatey](https://chocolatey.org/) package manager installed on your machine
-- Sufficient privileges to install software on your machine.
+- Sufficient privileges to do the following on your machine:
+  - install software on your machine
+  - add entries to the hosts file
+  - install certificates
+  - add certificates to the trusted root store.

 ## Clone the repo